The Messner Mountain Museum in Solda in the Val Venosta valley tells about the “King” of Tyrol’s mountains, the 3,905 m high Ortles

 MMM Tour-Ticket - one visit each to the 6 MMM:

-The MMM Ortles stays open also in winter, the winter season 2022 will start on December 11.
+The MMM Ortles stays open in summer and in winter, closed on Tuesdays.